-Brenntag Nordic helps to promote the health of employees by combining efforts to improve the working environment with initiatives aimed at a healthier lifestyle and greater wellbeing.
+Brenntag Nordic A/S helps to promote the health of employees by combining efforts to improve the working environment with initiatives aimed at a healthier lifestyle and greater well-being.

-Brenntag Nordic works with health promotion in a manner that is determined by the wishes of the company and the employees, as well as by what is possible for the company.
+Brenntag Nordic A/S works with health promotion in a manner that is determined by the wishes of the company and the employees, as well as by what is possible for the company.
+On this basis the company has developed a policy on health promotion.